CardistryApp/CardsAgainstSingularity/UserStories.md

 	* Game room lobby

+* What if I dont wnat to join the room?

+	* Don't accept (click) on the link.

 ####I can let other players know when I am ready to play so that the game can start.